 This is where The Shining meets microbes of knowledge and possibility, where stories roll off the handrails of the escalators and words are muttered through the air conditioning systems.

-Cameras will snake around corners and creep along carpets, voices will be dislocated and the audiences caught up.
-They will speak their story with clarity and listen with integrity.
+Cameras snake around corners and creep along carpets, voices dislocate and the audiences get caught up.
+They speak their story with clarity and listen with integrity.

-Blast Theory, acclaimed author Tony White and 30 young people aged between 14 – 19, will be working together in the West Midlands at Cannock, Southwater and St John’s libraries, to re-imagine libraries, story telling and their place in the world.
+Blast Theory, acclaimed author Tony White and 30 young people aged between 14 – 19, worked together in the West Midlands at Cannock, Southwater and St John’s libraries, to re-imagine libraries, story telling and their place in the world.

-It culminates in a 9-hour takeover of the three libraries on the 29th of October.
-On this night the finished story will be delivered to a live and online audience in 3 parts, one after the other from each library.
-The clocks go back one hour and it is the day before Halloween.
+It culminated in a 9-hour takeover of the three libraries on the 29th of October 2016.
+On this night the finished story was delivered to a live and online audience in 3 parts, one after the other from each library.
+The clocks went back one hour and it was the day before Halloween.

-And later, after the event, the story will be published as a book.
+After the event, the story was published as a book.

-The project is made with support from Arts Council England Lottery Funding, Arts Connect the Bridge organisation for the West Midlands and the University of Worcester.
+The project was made with support from Arts Council England Lottery Funding, Arts Connect the Bridge organisation for the West Midlands and the University of Worcester.